The 21 greatest travel books of all time

 Steinbeck provides vivid descriptions of the people and landscapes he encounters during his trip.

 Despite the title, 'A Short Walk in the Hindu Kush' is not the story of a quick and easy trip.
-Instead, it's author Eric Newby's tale of an unusual foray into the Nuristan Mountains in northeast Afghanistan.
+Instead it's author Eric Newby's tale of his venture with a friend into an unusual destination: the Nuristan Mountains in northeast Afghanistan.

 'Wild Coast' offers readers a glimpse into what life is like in three of South America's most remote countries: Suriname, Guyana, and French Guiana.

-Gimlette spends a total of three months in these countries, during which he visits swamps, jungles, forts, and former penal colonies.
+Gimlette spends a total of three months in the countries, during which he visits swamps, jungles, forts, and pieces of former penal colonies.
 He also delves into the regions' violent history.

-It's an espionage thriller that tells the story of a man who goes from being a vacuum cleaner salesman to becoming a secret agent.
+It's an espionage thriller that tells the story of a man who goes from a life as a vacuum cleaner salesman to an exciting life as a secret agent.

-His travels throughout the continent include Ghana, Rwanda, Nigeria, and the Sahara desert, and he lives in slums, battles malaria, and witnesses genocide.
+His travels throughout the continent include Ghana, Rwanda, Nigeria, and the Sahara desert; he does everything from living in slums, battling malaria, and witnessing genocide.

-Author Peter Mayle moves into a 200-year-old stone farmhouse in France's charming Provence region with his wife and two dogs.
+Author Peter Mayle moves with his wife and two dogs into a 200-year-old stone farmhouse in Lubéron in France's charming Provence region.

 If you've always dreamed of dropping everything to travel the world, this is the book to read before you do it.
 Potts' 'Vagabonding' lives up to its extended title: 'An Uncommon Guide to the Art of Long-Term World Travel.'

-The author touches on everything from how to afford long-term travel to deciding where you want to go, as well as tips on working, living, and volunteering abroad.
+The author touches on everything from how to afford long term travel, deciding where you want to go, and working, living, and volunteering abroad, among other topics.

 Business Insider Emails & Alerts